Share a scene layer

 • Groups to which you belong—If you are a member of a group, you can share your item with that group.
 Sharing with specific groups restricts access to a smaller, more focused set of people.

-• Everyone—Sharing with everyone makes your item public; anybody who has access to the portal website or ArcGIS Online, including anonymous users, can find and use it, and group owners can include it in their group content.
+• Everyone—Sharing with everyone makes your item public; anybody who has access to the portal website or ArcGIS Online, including anonymous users, can find and use the item, and group owners can include it in their group content.

 Note: